PMIndiaSum: Multilingual and Cross-lingual Headline Summarization for Languages in India: Datasheet for PMIndiaSum

 \textbf{A:} Yes.
 Data instances are mostly independent of each other.
 Data instances of document-headline pairs in different languages from the same article convey the same content in the original news articles. \\ \\ \textbf{Q:} Are there recommended data splits (e.g., training, development/validation, testing)?
 If so, please provide a description of these splits, explaining the rationale behind them.

 \textbf{A:} Yes.
 Refer to Section~\ref{sec:data_split} for an explanation.
-We have also provided the data preparation script in the GitHub repository footnoted in the main content. \\ \\ \textbf{Q:} Are there any errors, sources of noise, or redundancies in the dataset?
+The split information is in the data file itself.
+We also provide a code zip which has the script to create data splits linked in Footnote~\ref{footnote:data-url}. \\ \\ \textbf{Q:} Are there any errors, sources of noise, or redundancies in the dataset?

 \textbf{A:} Our expectation is that the articles are professionally written with no errors, and we take measures to ensure that there are no redundancies by removing duplicated data.
 However, it is possible that extraneous HTML elements may introduce errors that remain unfiltered from the raw crawled data.
 It is not feasible to manually inspect all data instances or automatically identify this type of noise. \\ \\ \textbf{Q:} Is the dataset self-contained, or does it link to or otherwise rely on external resources (e.g., websites, tweets, other datasets)?
 (If it links to or relies on external resources, a) are there guarantees that they will exist, and remain constant, over time; b) are there official archival versions of the complete dataset (i.e., including the external resources as they existed at the time the dataset was created); c) are there any restrictions (e.g., licenses, fees) associated with any of the external resources that might apply to a dataset consumer?
 Please provide descriptions of all external resources and any restrictions associated with them, as well as links or other access points, as appropriate.)